 Not that Liverpool’s midfield options are lacking without the 29-year-old, with Fabinho and Gini Wijnaldum the guaranteed two out of the three spots, leaving Naby Keita and Alex Oxlade-Chamberlain fighting it out as Henderson’s replacement.

-On Monday it was Keita who was given the opportunity from the start, but the Guinean again failed to grasp it and was subbed before the hour mark with the Reds 2-1 behind.
+Against West Ham, it was Keita who was given the opportunity from the start, but the Guinean again failed to grasp it and was subbed before the hour mark with the Reds 2-1 behind.
 On came Oxlade-Chamberlain in his place, unleashing a rasping drive from 30 yards within a minute of his introduction to leave no doubts over his point to prove.

 “We needed that direction,” admitted Klopp post-match, as Oxlade-Chamberlain’s introduction and energy also enthused the Anfield crowd.
 “The dynamic helped,” said Klopp.
 “Always, if you get direction in a game, our people appreciate that obviously.”